Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động19/06/2025

-According to the content of the internal cable dated June 18 signed by Secretary of State Marco Rubio and sent to US diplomatic missions, US consular officers are required to "comprehensively and thoroughly vet" all applicants for student and cultural exchange visas to identify those "who harbor hostile attitudes toward our citizens, culture, government, institutions or founding principles".
+According to the content of an internal cable dated June 18 signed by Secretary of State Marco Rubio and sent to US diplomatic missions, US consular officers are required to "conduct a comprehensive and thorough examination" of all applicants for student and cultural exchange visas to identify those "who harbor hostile attitudes toward our citizens, culture, government, institutions, or founding principles."

 Previously, on May 27, the Trump administration ordered missions to stop scheduling new appointments for student and cultural exchange visa applicants.

-The new cable allows consular officers to request that applicants disclose all social media accounts.
-“Please note that limiting access may be interpreted as an attempt to conceal or circumvent certain activities,” the cable states.
+The new cable allows consular officers to request applicants to disclose all social media accounts.
+“Please note that restricting access may be interpreted as an attempt to conceal or circumvent certain activities,” the cable states.

 Nối lại lịch hẹn phỏng vấn thị thực sinh viên, Mỹ chú trọng kiểm tra gì?- Ảnh 1.

-"For example, an applicant may be found to have publicly supported Hamas or its activities on social media, which could be grounds for visa denial," the cable said.
+"For example, if an applicant is found to have publicly supported Hamas or its activities on social media, that could be grounds for visa refusal," the cable said.

-Secretary Rubio has said he has revoked the visas of hundreds, possibly thousands, of people, including students, for engaging in activities that he believes run counter to U.S. foreign policy priorities, including supporting Palestinians and criticizing Israel’s actions in the Gaza conflict.
+Secretary Rubio has said he has revoked the visas of hundreds, possibly thousands, of people, including students, for engaging in activities he believes run counter to U.S. foreign policy priorities, including support for Palestinians and criticism of Israel's actions in the Gaza conflict.

 Critics say the Trump administration has "attacked freedom of speech" protected by the First Amendment of the US Constitution.